Origins of complexity in the rheology of Soft Earth suspensions: Discussions

 The origins of complex flow behaviors for Soft Earth suspensions arise from two critical points.
-First is the well known jamming transition, in which viscosity diverges with increasing volume fraction as $\eta(\phi) \propto (\Delta \phi)^{-2}$ \cite{boyer2011unifying, kostynick2022rheology,pradeep2021jamming}.
-The second, revealed here, is the ductile to brittle transition wherein $\beta \rightarrow \infty$ as $\xi \rightarrow \xi_c$ from above.
+First is the well known jamming transition, in which viscosity diverges with increasing volume fraction \cite{boyer2011unifying, kostynick2022rheology,pradeep2021jamming}, as $\eta(\phi) \sim (\Delta \phi)^{-2}$.
+The second, revealed here, is the ductile to brittle transition wherein $\beta \rightarrow \infty$ as $\xi \rightarrow \xi_c$.
 Sand-rich slurries match the behavior of granular debris flows; they exhibit brittle yielding corresponding to a rapid transition from frictional to viscous stress dissipation.
-These suspensions are compressible, and effects like Reynolds dilation and transient pore pressure must be considered for simulating debris flows \cite{iverson2014depth}.
+These mixtures also exhibit positive axial forces at high volume fractions, similar to sheared granular suspensions \cite{dbouk2013normal,gamonpilas2016shear}.
+From a microstructural perspective, we speculate that the positive axial forces are due to the stress-bearing force chains arising from frictional (sand) contact networks, similar to experimental shear thickening suspensions \cite{hsu2018roughness,pradeep2021jamming,royer2016rheological}.
+In free-surface flows, these granular effects can give rise to dilatancy and transient pore-pressure dynamics that must be considered for simulating debris flows \cite{iverson2014depth}.
 Even suspensions with moderate clay content ($\xi = 0.20$) still behave as granular suspensions; however, the yield stress arising from cohesion must be taken into account \cite{kostynick2022rheology}.
-Clay-rich slurries reproduce the observed rheology of Cohesive debris flows; ductile yielding arises due to strong plastic stress dissipation.
-Strong cohesion acts as a confining pressure \cite{vo2020additive} that likely shuts off Reynolds dilation and the associated pore pressure effects; these suspensions can be modeled as gels, where normal forces are negligible (Fig. 4b).
+Clay-rich slurries reproduce the observed rheology of Cohesive debris flows; ductile yielding arises due to strong rate-dependent plastic stress dissipation.
+Strong cohesion may act as a confining pressure \cite{vo2020additive} that shuts off axial forces; these suspensions can be modeled as gels, where dilatancy and related effects are negligible 6b).
 Two important concepts emerging from granular and suspension rheology are used to build the constitutive Eq.
-1. First, there are elastic, plastic and viscous stresses that arise from the distinct material components -- frictional sand, attractive clays, and water -- and these stresses are additive \cite{vo2020additive, caggioni2020variations, tapia2022viscous}.
+2. First, there are elastic, plastic and viscous stresses that arise from the distinct material components -- frictional sand, attractive clays, and water -- and these stresses may be additive \cite{vo2020additive, caggioni2020variations, tapia2022viscous}.
 Second, rheologies can be assembled by nondimensionalizing the shear rate with an appropriate microscopic rearrangement timescale \cite{boyer2011unifying}.
 In contrast to (cohesionless) granular suspensions, however, the yield stress -- rather than the confining pressure -- is the relevant quantity.
 Thus, the microscopic timescale $t_{\mu} \approx \eta(\Delta \phi)/\tau_y$.
 Field-scale debris flows may introduce inertial effects for both particles (collisions) and fluid (turbulence) \cite{kostynick2022rheology} that are not considered here.
 Exploring the inertial regime for cohesive suspensions -- as has been done recently for granular suspensions \cite{tapia2022viscous} -- is a logical next step.